History of Paris Saint-Germain FC: First major trophy and European debut

-First league title
+Rise to the Division 1 title

-PSG qualified for the Cup Winners' Cup after successfully defending their Coupe de France title.
-Their first-round opponent were Glentoran, whom they beat 4–2 on aggregate to set up a tie against Platini's Juventus.
-PSG held their own, drawing both legs but bowing out due to the away goals rule against the eventual champions.
-They came very close to eliminating Juve in the second leg in Turin: a Sušić free kick hit the post and Pilorget missed a clear chance just before the final whistle.
+PSG qualified for the Cup Winners' Cup after successfully defending the Coupe de France title.
+Their first-round opponents were Glentoran, whom they defeated 4–2 on aggregate to set up a tie against Juventus, led by Michel Platini.
+PSG drew both legs but were eliminated on the away goals rule by the eventual champions.
+In the second leg in Turin, PSG came close to progressing, with a Safet Sušić free kick hitting the post and Jean-Marc Pilorget missing a clear chance in the closing minutes.

-PSG's visit to Michel Platini's Juventus in 1983.
+PSG players during a 1983 match against Juventus.

-The Parisians struggled to maintain their domestic form under Lucien Leduc in the 1983–84 season.
-The two-time Coupe de France winners were eliminated early on, and a subsequent poor run of form toward the end of the season led to Leduc's resignation, as PSG faced the prospect of missing out on European football.
-Replaced by Peyroche, back after a ten-month absence, Paris bounced back and defeated Toulouse in the final game of the season.
-Sušić's goal, the only goal of the match, secured PSG a fourth-place finish, synonymous with UEFA Europa League action next season.
+PSG struggled to maintain domestic form under Lucien Leduc in the 1983–84 season.
+The club was eliminated early from the Coupe de France, and a poor run of results late in the season led to Leduc's resignation.
+He was replaced by Georges Peyroche, who returned after a ten-month absence.
+PSG finished the season strongly, defeating Toulouse on the final matchday, with Sušić scoring the only goal to secure fourth place and qualification for the UEFA Cup.

-Deprived of Dahleb, who left after ten years at the club, Paris endured a difficult 1984–85 season.
-Peyroche was sacked by Borelli in March 1985 due to poor results, but his replacement, Christian Coste, failed to turn things around, and PSG finished the league in 13th place.
-They still managed to reach the 1985 Coupe de France final, their third in four years, but lost to Monaco.
-Paris were also shocked by unlikely finalists Videoton in the second round of the Europa League.
-They lost both matches, the first a resounding 4–2 defeat at the Parc des Princes.
-Sušić's five assists in PSG's 7–1 home win over Bastia in September 1984 were the highlight of the season, and is a club record that still stands today.
+The club endured a difficult 1984–85 season following the departure of Mustapha Dahleb, who had spent ten years at PSG.
+Peyroche was dismissed in March 1985 due to poor results, and his replacement, Christian Coste, was unable to improve performances.
+PSG finished 13th in Division 1.
+The club did, however, reach the 1985 Coupe de France final for the third time in four years, where it lost to Monaco.
+PSG were also eliminated in the second round of the UEFA Cup by Videoton, losing both legs, including a 4–2 defeat at the Parc des Princes.
+A notable individual performance came from Sušić, who recorded five assists in a 7–1 victory over Bastia in September 1984, a club record that still stands.

-PSG were crowned Ligue 1 champions for the first time in their history in the 1985–86 season under Gérard Houllier, who had replaced Coste, with a memorable 26-match unbeaten run en route to the title.
-They dominated the championship from start to finish thanks in large part to players such as Sušić, Bathenay, Fernandez, Rocheteau and Joël Bats, who formed the backbone of the team.
-PSG were the first Parisian club to win the league in 50 years since Racing Paris in the 1935–36 season.
-They also came close to winning the league and cup double, narrowly losing in the Coupe de France semi-finals to eventual champions Bordeaux.
+PSG won their first French championship in the 1985–86 season under Gérard Houllier, who had replaced Coste.
+The team went on a 26-match unbeaten run en route to the title.
+The squad was built around players such as Rocheteau, Sušić, Luis Fernandez (the new captain), Pilorget and Joël Bats.
+PSG became the first Parisian club to win the league since Racing Paris in the 1935–36 season.
+The club also narrowly missed out on a league and cup double, losing in the Coupe de France semi-finals to Bordeaux.